sitepoint-editors/sitepoint-github-profile/README.md

-# Create a GitHub profile README
+# Create a GitHub profile README.

 This repository contains the code for SitePoint tutorial on creating a GitHub profile README.